 Larry Abrams, administrator for Workmen’s Circle MultiCare Center, a short- and long-term care facility in The Bronx, New York, says that in cases where guardianship is not obtained and family members somehow convince an elder to move to a senior living community, there is no guarantee that the elder will stay there.AgingCare.com

-Once a resident is admitted into a long term care facility – they and/or their caregivers may have the option to leave (possibly against medical advice).
+Once an elderly resident is admitted into a long term care facility – they and/or their caregivers may have the option to leave (possibly against medical advice).
 We would recommend that you get this information directly from the facility before you sign the admittance papers.

-A physician and/or social services may recommend that you or your senior loved one move into a care home environment but you do not have to do so – as long as you are capable of caring for yourself and your affairs safely and effectively.
+A physician and/or social workers may recommend that you or your senior loved one move into a care home environment but you do not have to do so – as long as you are capable of caring for yourself and your affairs safely and effectively.

 Can A Senior Citizen Be Forced Into A Nursing Home?

-No one can legally be “forced” into a skilled nursing facility – unless it has been demonstrated that the person is unable to care for themselves safely, and/or that they require continuous nursing care, and/or that home care is not a viable option and/or that there are no other alternative housing environments for that person.
+An unwilling person cannot legally be “forced” into a skilled nursing facility – unless it has been demonstrated that the person is unable to care for themselves safely, and/or that they require continuous nursing care, and/or that care in their own home is not a viable option and/or that there are no other alternative housing environments for that person.

-Many caregivers of seniors have to answer the tough questions…
+Many caregivers of older people have to answer the tough questions…